How can you be a lifelong learner?

 Although it can be daunting to learn something new, learning helps create new connections in the brain.
 By learning something new, you can improve how you do other things in your life as well.

 Take the initiative to learn new things, even if it is something simple.
 Try learning about a new social media platform from a student, read a blog about how you can improve your Google Docs experience, or listen to a podcast about a new teaching method to help you in your daily classroom practice.
-Even these very simple ways of learning something new can help you feel more satisfied with your life.
+Even these very simple ways of learning something new can help you feel more satisfied in your life.

 If this has sparked your interest in being a student again, we invite you to continue learning with us!
 We have so many more resources to share, practical lesson plans and applications, and relevant and immediately applicable action tasks you can apply right away in your own classroom.
 And the best part is, we have courses to suit any budget or time frame, and tons of great products and freebies to get you started if you’re not quite ready to jump into a course yet!